 At the launch of this new Phase 2, Tony O’Kelly said,

 “These start-ups evolved from 109 applicants at the start of the 2019 programme.
 We believe there is massive potential for success in these new ventures and we have high expectations these new companies will play an important role in the future economic development of our region.”

-Barry Egan, Director – West Region at Enterprise Ireland (covering counties Galway, Mayo and Roscommon), is also actively involved in the delivery of the New Frontiers Entrepreneur Development Programme in his area.
+Barry Egan, Director – West Region at Enterprise Ireland (covering counties Galway, Mayo and Roscommon), is also actively involved in the delivery of the New Frontiers programme in his area.
 This includes promoting the programme throughout the year, as well as chairing the evaluation panel which selects participants for Phase 2.
 Barry and his team provide a range of inputs and supports to these entrepreneurs – business development advice, mentoring, access to the market research centre, and introductions to collaborators and financing opportunities.